-Freedom of press and media is generally respected in the written press, radio and internet, less so on TV.
+Freedom of the press and the media is generally respected in the written press, radio and internet.
+However, concerns remain with regard to the televised media.
 A new law on press and communication was adopted in December 2019, including regulations on the new media.

 Certain structural problems remain of concern, such as the weakness of the justice system and the situation of women and children.
-Prisons' overpopulation is symptomatic, despite the presidential pardon.
+Prisons' overpopulation is symptomatic, despite the presidential pardon of January 2019, which set free for humanitarian reasons some 454 detainees.

-Gender equality is enshrined in the Togolese laws, but not regularly practiced: women do not enjoy equal access to land property and their economic rights are not efficiently protected.
-Moreover, poverty in some rural areas of Togo and lack of education fuels trafficking in human beings, affecting especially women and children.
+Gender equality is enshrined in the Togolese laws, but not regularly practiced: concerns remain with regard to women's equal access to land property and their economic rights.
+Moreover, poverty in some rural areas of Togo and the lack of education fuels trafficking in human beings, affecting especially women and children.
 Other challenges include genital mutilations, in particular in rural areas, or the discrimination of people suffering from albinism.

-2. EU action - key focus areas: The key focus areas of the EU's human rights and democracy engagement in Togo are the following: reform of the judicial system; support to national reconciliation; support to the modernisation of state services; professionalisation of law enforcement bodies; the implementation of the gender action plan and support to the civil society.
+The key focus areas of the EU's human rights and democracy engagement in Togo are the following:

+- reform of the judicial system; - support to national reconciliation; - support to the modernisation of state services; - professionalisation of law enforcement bodies; - implementation of the gender action plan and support to the civil society.

-3. EU bilateral political engagement: Since the Art.
-8 bilateral political dialogue session held in Lomé on 26 Nov 2019, one of the priorities has been how to ensure the level playing field in the context of the upcoming presidential elections (first round planned for 22 February 2020).
+3. EU bilateral political engagement:

+Since the Art.
+8 bilateral political dialogue session held in Lomé on 26 November 2019, one of the priorities has been to ensure the level playing field in the context of the upcoming presidential elections (first round planned for 22 February 2020).
 The EU delegation has followed the political developments in Togo, together with its partners of the informal 'Group of 5' (EU, France, Germany, US, UN).
 The G-5 has maintained a regular dialogue with the government, political parties of the whole political spectrum, and the civil society representatives, which served to exchange on the pertinent political matters, including democracy and human rights.